czerwonk/hakanai/README.md

 Hakanai now includes a web interface for users who prefer not to use the CLI:
 - Visit the server root (e.g., `https://hakanai.example.com/`) to access the web interface
+- Create new secrets at `/create` - supports both text and file uploads
 - Paste a hakanai URL to retrieve secrets directly in your browser
-- The same zero-knowledge encryption is maintained - decryption happens in your browser
+- The same zero-knowledge encryption is maintained - all encryption/decryption happens in your browser
 - Mobile-friendly responsive design
 - Multi-language support (English and German) with automatic browser language detection